-Description: GMTMA will participate in activities that encourage the adoption of electric vehicles andrelated infrastructure.
+Description: GMTMA will participate in activities that encourage the adoption of electric vehicles and related infrastructure.
 Potential activities include ride and drive events, dissemination of EV materials, presentations to municipal and community stakeholders, readiness planning and charging station siting, support for municipal EV ordinance adoption, and participation in support activities sponsored by the NJTPA or other agencies.
-GMTMA will use the information on the NJTPA Key EV Resources page, NJDEP DriveGreenNJ as well as other NJDEP EV resources to support the adoption of electric vehicles and electric vehicle charging stations.
+GMTMA will use the information on the NJTPA EV resources webpage, NJDEP DriveGreenNJ as well as other NJDEP EV resources to support the adoption of electric vehicles and electric vehicle charging stations.